mspnp/aks-baseline/01-prerequisites.md

    GITHUB_USER_NAME=$(echo $(gh auth status 2>&1) | sed "s#.*as \(.*\) (.*#\1#")
    ```

+1. Ensure the following tooling is also installed:
-1. Ensure [OpenSSL is installed](https://github.com/openssl/openssl#download) in order to generate self-signed certs used in this implementation.
+   1. [OpenSSL](https://github.com/openssl/openssl#download) in order to generate self-signed certs used in this implementation.
+   1. [Certbot](https://certbot.eff.org/).
+Certbot is a free, open source software tool for automatically using Let’s Encrypt certificates on manually-administrated websites to enable HTTPS.

 ### Next step